Ph.D. in Criminal Justice

 This course is intended to provide students with an in-depth and comprehensive foundation in advanced program evaluation methods.
 Topics will include the development and use of logic models, as well as the use of quasi-experimental and randomized designs in evaluation research.
 A wide range of data-collection procedures, including conventional (e.g., systematic surveys) and unconventional (e.g., trained observer ratings) will be highlighted.
 The course will introduce a range of strategies for analysis of evaluation data that will facilitate the use of statistical procedures in evaluation research, address qualitative approaches to analysis of evaluation data, and provide guidance on the application of cost-effectiveness and cost-benefit techniques in program evaluation.
 (Prerequisite CJI 708).

 The purpose of this course is to provide you with a rudimentary understanding of data analysis and interpretation in order to help you read and understand research literature.
 No previous experience in statistics or data analysis is expected.
 The course is designed with a focus on you as a consumer of the research literature, not as the person doing the research (although you will get some suggestions about that as we go along).
 The course is designed to teach you concepts; it is not designed to teach you how to do statistics and thus it will not focus on statistical formulas or computation.
 Rather, this course will involve reading, writing, and, interpretation of basic research and statistical concepts and models.

-Students must choose one track below and complete 15 credits within the track.
+Students must choose one concentration below and complete 15 credits within the concentration.

 Students will explore various organizational systems such as information and communication, policy, politics and accountability, power and influence, finance, budget and stewardship and decision-making and conflict resolution.
 Topics to be explored include the identification of innovative approaches currently being implemented or that may be required; best practices and innovative excellence, the application of change theory for new approaches, and the exploration of leadership initiatives and strategies.